cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 ![Class diagram of Energy System Module](fig/class_EnergySystem.png)

 The Energy System Module is a module of the ADE Energy, which contains the information concerning the energy forms (energy demand, supply, sources) and the energy systems (conversion, distribution and storage systems).
+It is arranged around one central `EnergyDemand` object.

 <h3>Energy Amounts and Forms</h3>